A Better Way Tulsa offers real change by...

 How It Works

 Better Way Tulsa is made possible through a collaboration between the City of Tulsa, Hille Foundation, Tulsa Authority for the Recovery of Energy (TARE), Mental Health Association Oklahoma and the Maxine and Jack Zarrow Family Foundation.

 Through roving van outreach, A Better Way makes stops at targeted “hot spot” areas within the City of Tulsa that are known for panhandling and homelessness, including pedestrian walkways, medians, and overpasses.

 The A Better Way van is in operation three days a week.
-Mondays and Fridays are randomized pick-ups, with the van starting its journey at 7 a.m.
+Mondays and Fridays are randomized pick-ups throughout the city, starting its journey at 7 a.m. and Wednesday meet at 8 a.m. starting at the A Better Way sign at Denver House, 252 W. 17th Place.

 Wednesday Pick-Up at, Denver House, 252 W. 17th Pl.